Third annual Salon des Grandes Complications opens its doors

 diversity of astounding creations

 The third annual Salon des Grandes Complications opened its doors on Monday 7th November 2016 in the presence of H.E.
-Essa Kazim, Governor of the Dubai International Financial Centre (DIFC) and Alan Marzo, Diplomatic Adviser to the Embassy of Switzerland in the United Arab Emirates.
+Essa Kazim, Governor of the Dubai International Financial Centre (DIFC).
 Taking place once again at DIFC, the highly anticipated watchmaking exhibition is open to the public until 10th November 2016.

 The Salon offers a unique platform for world-class watchmakers and Middle Eastern enthusiasts to connect, and the opportunity for collectors to purchase sought-after timepieces that may not be seen elsewhere.
 New collections, much-loved icons and all-new innovations are on display, with several leading craftsmen demonstrating their expertise.
 Luxury writing instruments are also incorporated within this year’s event.